Behind the Screen Part 1 - Background Check Accuracy is No Laughing Matter

 Sometimes our industry gets a bad rap.

-Whether it’s an article, a lawsuit, of even so-called comics doing satirical news programs… background screening seems to be in the news pretty regularly.
+Whether it’s an article, a lawsuit, or even satire… background screening seems to be in the news pretty regularly.

 In all honesty, there are very few industries that don’t get dinged here and there.
 Mistakes happen - the world is an imperfect place.
 The important thing to remember is that there are, in fact, many reputable providers in our industry – and we go to great lengths to ensure the accuracy of our reports.